 In Maryland, where there is overwhelming support from most representatives, Governor Larry Hogan has increased funding to arts organizations within the state to the tune of $20 million last year, and allocated an additional one million dollars to the budget for next year, countering the national trend.

-Bonnie Thornton Dill, ARHU dean, implored members of Congress to continue efforts to insure funding of at least $149.8 million each for the NEA and the NEH for fiscal year 2018, and says, “These federal investments in the humanities and arts have not only benefited students and faculty at the UMD, but also across our state.
+Bonnie Thornton Dill, ARHU dean, implored members of Congress to continue efforts to ensure funding of at least $149.8 million each for the NEA and the NEH for fiscal year 2018, and says, “These federal investments in the humanities and arts have not only benefited students and faculty at the UMD but also across our state.
 For example, our NEH-funded “Freedman and Southern Society” project has gained international prominence and is a resource for history and social studies teachers in K-12 programs across the country.”

 Her office prepared materials for the legislators that logged details of the humanities at work in Maryland, detailing the $28 million of NEA and $29 million of NEH funding allocated to programs and organizations throughout the state.
 Additionally, the University of Maryland participated in Advocacy Day on the Hill, discussing the state of public humanities efforts and lobbying the Maryland delegation of the Congress to bolster their overwhelming support of the arts and humanities in the state.

-To help faculty talk to the media about the impact the agencies’ funding have made to campus initiatives and the community, the ARHU communications office crafted talking points that highlighted grant-funded projects like Baltimore Stories and other grant-dependent projects.
+To help faculty talk to the media about the impact the agencies’ funding has made to campus initiatives and the community, the ARHU communications office crafted talking points that highlighted grant-funded projects like Baltimore Stories and other grant-dependent projects.

 The “Baltimore Stories: Narrative and the Life of an American City” project grew out of a collaboration between the office of Dr. Sheri Parks, ARHU’s Associate Dean for Research, Interdisciplinary Scholarship and Programming, faculty and residents of Baltimore following the death of Freddie Gray and subsequent uprising in the city.